Probing Axion-Photon conversion via circular polarization imprints in the CMB $V$-mode observations: Acknowledgements

 \section{Acknowledgements}

 The work of A.K. was supported by the Japan Society for the Promotion of Science (JSPS) as part of the JSPS Postdoctoral Program (Grant Number: 25KF0107).
 A.K. thanks Ranjan Laha, Poonam Mehta, and Suvodip Mukherjee for the insightful discussions.
+We thank Yashi Tiwari and Ujjwal Upadhyay for interesting comments and questions.
 R.K.J. would like to acknowledge financial support from the Indo-French Centre for the Promotion of Advanced Research (CEFIPRA) for support of the proposal 6704-4 under the Collaborative Scientific Research Programme, IISc Research Awards 2024 and SERB, Department of Science and Technology, GoI through the MATRICS grant~MTR/2022/000821.

 \onecolumngrid